2009 New York Yankees season: September

 Derek Jeter became the all-time hits leader as a member of the Yankees (2,722), passing Lou Gehrig on September 11, 2009.
 The hit was a single off Baltimore Orioles pitcher Chris Tillman in the 3rd inning.

-On September 22, 2009, after defeating the Los Angeles Angels, the Yankees became the first team to clinch a playoff spot for the 2009 MLB post-season.
+On September 22, 2009, after defeating the Los Angeles Angels, the Yankees became the first team to clinch a playoff spot for the 2009 MLB Postseason.
 By beating the Boston Red Sox on September 27, the Yankees won their 100th game of the season, and clinched the American League East Division title.
 This win proved especially significant because the Yankees had started out the season 0–8 against their rivals in Boston, and they ended up splitting the season series 9–9.

 October

-On October 4, Alex Rodriguez hit a three-run home run, the 243rd home run of the team's season to date, breaking the team's previously set record in 2004 of 242.
+On October 4, the last game of the regular season, Alex Rodriguez hit a three-run home run, the 243rd home run of the team's season to date, breaking the team's previously set record in 2004 of 242.
 Later in the same inning he hit a grand slam, breaking the American League record for most RBI in one inning by a single player, setting it at seven.
 The last two at-bats of Rodriguez's season allowed him to finish with 30 home runs and 100 RBI.